 The All Hallows Guild Garden Committee collaborated with our outstanding horticulturists to transform the space surrounding Sayre House into a garden landscape suitable for the Cathedral Dean and his family.

-Repairing and repointing of the Carderock stones of Shadow House, designed by Cathedral Architect Philip Frohman.
+The Carderock stones of Shadow House, designed by Cathedral Architect Philip Frohman, were repointed.
 The stones were originally part of “Red Top,” the summer residence of Grover Cleveland.
+The Shadow house garden has been renewed, and the Pan statue was installed on a base inscribed by the Cathedral’s own stone carvers.

 Currently the Guild is raising funds for the following projects: